Red Pearls

 Red Pearls is a 1930 British silent crime film directed by Walter Forde and starring Lillian Rich, Frank Perfitt and Arthur Pusey.
-It was made at the Nettlefold Studios in Walton.
-It was based on the novel Nearer!
-Nearer! by J. Randolph James.
+It was written by Harry Fowler Mear and Sidney Gilliat based on the novel Nearer!
+Nearer! by J. Randolph James, and made at the Nettlefold Studios in Walton.
 The film was produced just as the change to sound films was taking place in Britain.

 Premise

 A Japanese merchant attempts to drive one of his rivals mad by impersonating a man he had once murdered.